 In plain speak they are templates for construction drawings prepared by others.
-Our Design Drawings are Floor Plan(s) and Elevations drawn in CAD (Computer-Aided-Design) software to scale with key dimensions delivered in PDF format.
+Our Design Drawings are Floor Plan(s) and Elevations drawn in CAD (Computer-Aided-Design) software to scale with key dimensions.
+They are delivered in PDF format and DWG for conversion into AutoCAD.
 The construction documents are then completed with the resources of your choice.
 Material selections and construction details are yours to choose.
 Design Drawings are easily adapted for CAD development.
 Which mens that . . . the cost of your Design Drawings is effectively a ±15% savings on the cost of Construction Drawings.

 What are the Benefits of This Approach?

 ● Provides time to evaluate, adapt and refine your selected design without the pressure of major cost.

 ● Allows freedom and flexibility to modify and customize to your needs and taste.
 Adjust the kitchen layout, add a fireplace, add or delete built-ins—no problem.
 Love the plan but feel that it’s just a bit too small?
 Designs are easy to enlarge.
 Except for ADU maximums you don’t have to be constrained by the 800 sf limit if that is not your goal.

 ● Preview the exterior design with the views exported from the 3D model or from any angle or distance with the optional (at extra cost) 3D model file.
 Invaluable for fully visualizing the built project.
 Use the program to modify the model to explore and evaluate alternatives.

 ● Delivers enough information for a reasonable early cost estimate.